1920s Flapper Hairstyle Revolution

 Bernice became a role model for many young flapper women.

 In Paris, fashion designer Coco Chanel had her locks cropped.
-Louise Brooks took the page boy look, also known as the ” Dutch Boy ” and combined it with the bob cut, and this is probably the most definitive and iconic bobbed hairstyle remembered today.
+Young Hollywood stars such as Colleen Moore and Louise Brooks took the page boy look, also known as the ” Dutch Bob ” This is probably the most definitive and iconic bobbed hairstyle remembered today.

 The New York Times reported in 1924 that thousands of women of all ages were invading the traditional mens barbers and demanding the new cuts !